Rebecca Koenig

 Can Algorithms Select Students “Most Likely to Succeed”?

 Companies selling admissions algorithms say they have a fairer, more scientific way to predict student success.
-They use games, web tracking, and machine learning systems to capture and process more and more student data, then convert qualitative inputs into quantitative outcomes.
 The pitch: use deeper technology to make admissions more deeply human.

 EdSurge • March 2022